Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in tightly packed clusters of 2 to 6 flowers at the top of the main stem.
-Individual flowers are ½ to ¾ inches across with 5 white to creamy colored petals, 5 sharply pointed green sepals about as long as the petals, and around 20 golden yellow stamens around a golden yellow center.
-One plant has 1 to several clusters.
-Only a few flowers are open at a time.
+[photo of flowers] Flowers are in tightly packed clusters of 2 to 6 flowers at the tips of branching stems at the top of the plant.
+Individual flowers are ½ to ¾ inches across with 5 white to creamy colored petals, 5 sharply pointed green sepals about as long as the petals, and about 20 golden yellow stamens surrounding a golden yellow center.
+Typically only a few flowers are open at a time.

-[photo of leaves] Leaves are compound in groups of 7 to 11.
-Most leaves are basal with long stems; there are often a few leaves alternating up the stem.
+[photo of leaves] Leaves are compound with 7 to 11 leaflets.
+Most leaves are basal on long stalks, with a few leaves alternating up the stem.
 Leaflets are up to 3 inches long and 2 inches wide, generally oval, very hairy, coarsely toothed and often double toothed.
-The stem leaves are smaller than the basal leaves, may have fewer than 7 leaflets and little or no leaf stem.
+Stem leaves are smaller, have fewer than 7 leaflets and little or no stalk.
 Leaflets at the tip end of the leaf are largest.
-The main stem is densely covered in light brown hairs and is a little sticky.
+Stems are erect, usually single, unbranched except in the flower clusters, and a little sticky from a dense covering of glandular hairs.

-[photo of fruit] The sepals fold up, creating a pod-like container, and eventually turn dark brown.
+[photo of fruit] The sepals fold up, creating a capsule-like container, and eventually turn dark brown.
 Inside are many small brown seeds.
+The old fruiting stems can persist through winter.

 Notes: